aboutcode-org/scancode-toolkit/README.rst

 For each scanned file, the result contains:

 * its location in the codebase,
-* the detected licenses and copyright statements, and
+* the detected licenses and copyright statements,
 * the start and end line numbers identifying where the license or copyright was found in the scanned file, and
 * reference information for the detected license.